 In this article, we will explore these questions and provide some sound advice on proper soil amendment and good plant care practices to help you keep your green plants green.
 Read on to learn more.

-Why Are My Tomato Leaves Turning Yellow?
+Why Are The Leaves On My Tomato Plant Turning Yellow?

 Many gardeners enjoy growing tomato plants, which often thrive without much attention, especially when planted in places with plenty of sunshine and water.